VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-zbelt-mod/README.md

 * Belt intensionally offset to the side, which attaches to and moves the bed, centering the belt.
 Additionally, this keeps the end-stop screw in the same stock location to retain the use of the stock Z-end-stop
 * Designed the bottom mount to utilize existing M3 nuts already in the 1515 extrusions.
 I believe affixing the mount to all four exiting mounting points may provide additional frame support and rigidity.
 * Bed clamp designed to be accessible with a back panel in place, allowing easier access..if necessary
 * Designed to be able to clear and use the back panel.
-It's very close, but it does clear.
+It's very close, but it does clear. <i>(NOTE: Metal 80T gear can be used but may not clear the backpanel)</i>
 * An optional bottom panel filler can be found in the STL directory.

 ![Zbelt-Mod03](Images/V0_ZBelt-01.jpg)